Klogzer/My-Portfolio/README.md

-# Getting Started with Create React App
+#Portfolio Page

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a portfolio page built with Bootstrap and Bootstrap React in TypeScript.
+It showcases my projects, skills, and experiences.

 ## Available Scripts